blankly-finance/blankly/README.md

    > `exchange = Blankly.Binance()`

 7. **Everything should work**!
 Run the `Basic_Bot` example in `Basic_Bot.py`.
 Note a warning will be shown because the `Basic_Bot` script does not specify the exchange name by default (explained in step 5 above).
+    - Note the library is developed on Python 3.7, but most modern versions of python 3 should work.

 ## What is it doing?